 It seems both Nelson and Fay are seeking the truth about family members: his brother and her grandfather.
 Gradually and with great geographic and historical leaps back and forth, it unfolds that the two departed family members are strangely connected through the disappearance and reappearance of one of Franklin’s chronometers.
 At the end of the pretty long and drawn-out description of all the plot elements, we get a Sliding Doors-type ending thanks to which our author exits with a flourish of postmodern ambiguity.

 I was grateful for the maps although some of them didn’t seem to correspond to the plot, but I found the latitude and longitude chapter titles a bit much of an arrogation of expertise, and an invitation to more delving into geographic realities than I had patience for.
 Could there have been some numerologic hocus-pocus going on?
 I doubt it but again I think we were invited to wonder.

 O’Loughlin handles scenes and characters nicely, Bess for example, the Northern Queen sometime lover of explorer Amundsen, who flits back and forth from the north to New York to London, outsmarting and charming the pants off everybody.
-But what was Amundsen doing in the plot here, except that at some point he had his hands on the chronometer, and to add another grinning frozen-to-death skeleton to the heap?
+But what was Amundsen doing in the plot here, except that at some point he had his hands on the chronometer, and to add another grinning frozen-to-death skeleton to the mausoleum?

 I guess I don’t have a lot of taste for fiction that relies on heavily accurate historical detail and terrible conditions.
 I was relieved that this one didn’t win the Giller.
 A reader with a lot more knowledge and interest in polar exploration and a fan of Agatha Christie-type brain-teasing plots might like this book a lot more than I did.